Gluten Free Starter Guide and Tips

 G F Binders

 If you are new to Gluten Free baking, the first thing you need to know, is check the GF flour ingredients.
 If it does not have xanthan gum or guar gum, then you have to add it if the recipe does not call for it.
 Gluten is a protein in wheat, barley, or rye, etc. that holds the dough together.
 Since there is no gluten in rice, or other GF flours you have to add a binder, such as xanthan gum or guar gum.
 In the premade cookie, or cake mixes, and GF Bisquick, the binders are already added, but most GF flours do not have them.
-So far of the ones that I have tried Tom Sawyer GF flour is the only one that has xanthan gum in it.
+So far most of the All-purpose GF flour blends that I have tried do have xanthan gum in already added.
 Betty Crocker GF does have guar gum, but it isn’t enough and you must add xanthan gum to help it along.
+The single rice flours or almond flours, etc. usually don’t.
+Please be sure and check the label.
 Otherwise you will have mush come out of the oven instead of a cake, the Betty Crocker GF rice flour just doesn’t have enough binder to hold the cake or bread together.